-This paper presents an updated prioritisation approach1.
-It describes prioritisation in the context of authorisation and sets out the principles of an updated approach.
+This paper presents the current prioritisation approach1.
+It describes prioritisation in the context of authorisation and sets out the principles of the approach.
 The main focus is on the description and discussion of the Article 58(3) criteria but reference is also made to other considerations to be taken into account in the prioritisation.